jasylwong/code-reviews/code-review-1/README.md

 # Code review 1: Report card

+I conducted this coding challenge under the assessment of an independent professional reviewer from [CoGrammar](https://www.cogrammar.com/).
 The reviewer's feedback of my code can be found [here](Ruby/2020-03-05-Orange_Jynx_27-feedback.pdf), and the live recording can be found [here](https://www.youtube.com/watch?v=vGxOZcuRls4).

 ## Task